HotaruBlaze/TES3MP_DiscordRelay/README.md

 Feel free to submit Issues and Pull Requests.

-Ensure that your pull requests/issues follow the same requirements as [Script Loader](https://github.com/SaintWish/tes3mp_scriptloader#commits-and-bug-reports).
-For reference...

 >Consistent tabulation
 >lowerCamelCase for local and global variables
 >UpperCamelCase for function names.